 Welcome to the California Area Public Library, California's center for knowledge and growth.
 Climb aboard the Information Station for California, Allenport, Coal Center, Long Branch, Elco, Roscoe, and West Pike Run Township.
 Explore the five literacies with us: Basic, Information, Civic & Social, Health & Financial.

-The position of LIBRARY DIRECTOR is now open.
+**The position of LIBRARY DIRECTOR is now open.
 Interested applicants may send a resume and three references to: Personnel Committee, California Area Public Library, 100 Wood Street, California PA 15419.
 Preference will be given to applicants who hold a Pennsylvania Public Library Assistant certificate (or greater).
 FBI, PA Criminal History and Child Abuse clearances are required, as well as a certificate for Mandated Reporter training.
-A full job description will soon be linked here.
+See full description here.
 We send best wishes to our current director and her family as they begin new jobs and new schools in a new place on the new year.
+(Refreshed 05 January 2016)

 smile.amazon.com--Shop here first when you buy online. amazon will contribute a litle bit of coin to our library.
 Sometimes there's a $5 bonus incentive.
 Every little bit helps us.
 (But only a shopaholic could match the value of a standard annual gift to the library.)
 Just set your browser to www.smile.amazon.com and choose California Area Public Library.

 THANK YOU SO VERY MUCH!
-Washington County Community Foundation - WCCF Gives 2015 donors: anonymous, B.R.C.
+Our most recent contributors are special heroes to us, given the seven-month state budget impasse.
+Their contributions are keeping our library doors open.
+We thank: Roscoe Borough, Dr. Lorraine Vitchoff, William E. and Elizabeth Slosky, Pennatronics, and Lisa J. Buday, Attorney at Law. / Washington County Community Foundation - WCCF Gives 2015 donors: anonymous, B.R.C.
 Lions Club, Claudia & Bill Bennett, Lisa J. Buday Attorney-at-Law, Dr. and Mrs. Scott M. Helfrich, Darlene Hunter, Charles C. Keller, Amelia Mitchell, Ethel S. Rankin, Thomas Rile, Lorraine Vitchoff, Ed.D, Sandra E. Willett.
 Together, these dozen donors brought $2,999.55 to our library; $218.16 of that total came from a Dollars Bonus Pool from the WCCF campaign.
 These gifts will keep our library operational through the end of the year. / THANK YOU to Kathleen Heddon, an out-of-state visitor, for her very generous November donation.
 The surprise gift brings us great joy.
 THANK YOU as well to our anonymous provider of new mice and keyboards for all of our public access computers.
 Our patrons appreciate the upgrade.

 Many of our donors have been contributing to the Library for decades.
 Please visit, volunteer, and donate this year.
 YOU are vital to our mission to provide everyone with access to information in a happy space where we all thrive.